emmyemi/esorp-profiles/README.md

 There are two ways to get your own space:

 1. **Link to GitHub**
    1. Message me here or [through Enjin][0] with the Enjin/GitHub username you want to link.
-I&rsquo;ll verify your identity by sending a random code to the account.
+I&rsquo;ll send a random code to the account.
-   1. Respond to your original DM with either a screenshot or the code in plaintext; you&rsquo;ll be given your own folder in the repo, and you can make pull requests directly.
+   1. Verify your identity by responding to your original DM with either a screenshot or the code in plaintext.
+You&rsquo;ll then be given your own folder in the repo, and your Enjin ID and GitHub username will be added to the `users.json` file in the root directory.
-   1. Your Enjin ID and GitHub username will be added to the `users.json` file in the root directory.
-This is what I&rsquo;ll refer to when someone issues a pull request.
-If the ID matches the GitHub account, then assuming your code passes review (see [Guidelines](#guidelines)), I&rsquo;ll approve it.
+   1. When you issue a pull request, so long as the ID matches the GitHub account, (and assuming your code passes review&mdash;see [Guidelines](#guidelines)), I&rsquo;ll approve it.
 1. **Enjin only**
    1. [Message me on Enjin][0] with a link to download your files, and I&rsquo;ll set everything up for you&mdash;no GitHub required.
 If you later want to get a GitHub account approved, refer to method 1.